agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 of the `bootstrap` state.
 This can be avoided by systemd feature called "Inhibitor Lock", which can delay a shutdown request while Salt SSH runs.

-### Add Inhibitor Lock to Salt SSH
+#### Add Inhibitor Lock to Salt SSH
 Applications can set _inhibitor locks_ to block or delay system shutdown and sleep states.
-Salt SSH sets a _delay_ inhibitor lock to stop the system from rebooting immediately.
+Salt SSH will be changed to set a _delay_ inhibitor lock to stop the system from rebooting immediately.
 Salt SSH has time to return job results back to the Salt Master, unless it takes longer than _InhibitDelayMaxSecs_.
 This config setting is specified in `logind.conf(5)` and can't be overridden by Salt SSH.
 The default is 5 seconds.
 When Salt SSH requires more than 5 seconds to return the job data, we still lose it and can't proceed with the bootstrapping procedure.

-### Request a reboot
+#### Request a reboot
 With a delay inhibitor lock taken, the `bootstrap` state requests a reboot from systemd.
 Systemd will accept the request immediately but delay the shutdown until the Salt SSH execution terminates and releases the inhibitor lock.